evanpeikon/PhysioNexus/README.md

 <img width="1072" alt="Screenshot 2025-04-17 at 1 11 01 PM" src="https://github.com/user-attachments/assets/c2406218-d9f0-4f89-8928-30f2835a2bb2" />

 - (1) Correlation Analysis: First, the program calculates correlations between all pairs of time series physiologic metrics.
-- (2) Causality Testing: For pairs that exceed a specified correlation threshold, it performs Granger causality tests to determine potential causal relationships.
+- (2) Causality Testing: For pairs that exceed a specified correlation threshold, it performs linear Granger causality tests and/or multivariate causality tests to determine potential causal relationships.
 - (3) Network Construction: The results are used to build a directed graph where nodes represent physiological variables and edges represent causal relationships.
+For multivariate relationships, special group nodes represent combinations of variables that jointly cause changes in a target variable.
-- (4) Visualization: The network is visualized with informative attributes that highlight relationship strength and direction, as explained in the next sub-section.
+- (4) Visualization: The network is visualized with informative attributes that highlight relationship strength and direction, through multiple visualization types including network graphs, causal matrices, and flow diagrams.
 - (5) Metric Calculation: Various network metrics are calculated to identify key influencers and relationship structures.

 ## Interpreting The Network Visualization

 <img width="359" alt="Screenshot 2025-04-17 at 1 12 10 PM" src="https://github.com/user-attachments/assets/73225336-2504-489e-9479-ab7db432b62d" />

 The network visualization transforms complex physiological relationships into an intuitive visual map.
 Arrows between variables show the direction of influence—which variable is causing changes in another.
 Blue connections indicate positive relationships (variables increase together), while red connections show negative relationships (one increases as another decreases).
-Thicker connections represent stronger correlations, and larger nodes indicate variables that influence many others, making key physiological drivers immediately apparent.
+Purple dotted connections represent multivariate relationships where groups of variables jointly cause changes in a target variable.
+Additionally, thicker connections represent stronger correlations, and larger nodes indicate variables that influence many others, making key physiological drivers immediately apparent.

 The statistical significance of each relationship is measured by its F-statistic and p-value.
 An F-statistic of 1-4 suggests weak causality with minimal predictive power, while 4-10 indicates moderate evidence with meaningful relationships.
 Strong causal evidence appears with F-statistics of 10-30, while values above 30 represent extremely strong causal relationships with overwhelming statistical significance (p << 0.001) and major predictive power.

+## Additional Visualizations
+PhysioNexus provides two additional visualization types to enhance understanding of causal relationships:
+- (1) Causal Matrix: This heatmap visualization displays the strength of causal relationships between all variables in a matrix format.
+The color intensity represents the F-statistic value, with darker colors indicating stronger causal relationships.
+This visualization is particularly useful for identifying clusters of variables with similar causal profiles and quickly spotting the strongest relationships in the dataset.
+- (2) Causal Flow Diagram (Alluvial/Sankey Diagram): This interactive HTML-based visualization shows the flow of causality between variables, with the width of connections proportional to the strength of causal influence.
+The interactive nature of this visualization allows for exploration by hovering over connections to see details and repositioning nodes to better understand complex causal structures.
+Additionally, it provides an intuitive way to understand:
+    - Which variables are major causal "sources" (primarily influencing others)
+    - Which variables are "sinks" (primarily being influenced by others)
+    - The relative strength of different causal pathways
+    - The overall flow of causality through the physiological system

 ## Network Metrics and Their Interpretation
 PhysioNexus provides several metrics that reveal different aspects of the physiological system's structure: